Investigating the Center-to-Limb Effects in Helioseismic Data Using 3D Radiative Hydrodynamic Simulations: Introduction

 \section{Introduction}

-To understand and build a reliable forecast of global solar activity and its evolution at different scales, it is essential to monitor the dynamics of the solar interior.
+To understand and forecast global solar activity and its evolution across different scales, it is essential to monitor the dynamics of the solar interior.
 There are two major approaches to probing subsurface flows.
 The first one is based on the analysis of surface flow properties \citep[e.g.,][]{Ulrich2023} or tracking various features (e.g., magnetic elements, supergranulation).
-These types of studies rely on the direct coupling of surface and subsurface layers.
+These types of studies rely on direct coupling between the surface and subsurface layers.
 For instance, such techniques are actively used to measure meridional flows and differential rotation at the photosphere by tracking small-scale magnetic elements or granulation \citep{Lamb2017,Roudier2018,Hathaway2022}.
-The alternative approach, known as helioseismology, suggests using acoustic waves to probe the solar interior.
-The waves are excited below the photosphere due to the dynamics of vortex tubes and turbulence \citep[e.g.,][]{Unno1962,Stein1967,Kitiashvili2011,Kitiashvili2019} and propagate through the solar interior.
+The alternative approach, known as helioseismology, suggests using acoustic waves to probe the solar interior \citep{Gough1983}.
+Previous analyses of the $\nu-\ell$ dependence of the background components of oscillations from GONG observations have shown that the background power also can provide information about the mechanism of solar oscillations \citep{Barban2004}.
+In particular, according to modeling and theoretical studies, the waves can be a result of the dynamics of vortex tubes and turbulent convection \citep[e.g.,][]{Unno1962,Stein1967,Kitiashvili2011,Kitiashvili2019} and propagate through the solar interior.
 Changes in thermodynamic properties and flows affect oscillation frequencies and acoustic travel times, allowing us to infer these changes from the surface to the bottom of the convection zone and below.
 For a comprehensive overview of methods and the mathematical background, we refer the reader to the review papers by \citet{ChristensenDalsgaard2002} and \citet{Kosovichev2011}.
 Different helioseismic methods have been used to study various phenomena on a wide range of scales: from local, such as emergence and evolution of active regions \citep[e.g.,][]{Zhao2010,Ilonidis2011,Kosovichev2006a,Stefan2023}, to global, such as torsional oscillations \citep[e.g.,][]{Howe2020,Komm2021}.
 For the most recent advances in the field, we recommend the community review paper by \cite{Kosovichev2025}.